 How to deal with The Taker:

-It would be so great to say “don’t deal with them at all”, but maybe you love one of these types of people, or maybe you’re forcibly related to them and can’t necessarily get away from them.
+It would be so great to say “don’t deal with them at all”, but maybe you love one of these types of people, they are family, or maybe you’re forcibly related to them in some way and can’t necessarily get away from them.
 So here are my tips for dealing with these people and behaviors.

 #1 Always work on your own confidence before dealing with other people’s crap and issues.